 - Attributes that assure the system has the capability and capacity to perform,

-- Assessment of the system to assure it meets design requirements to satisfy the MoE.
+- Assessment of the system to ensure it meets design requirements to satisfy the MoE.

 Next comes the Technical Performance Measures.
-These are attributes that determine how well a system or system element is satisfying or expected to satisfy a technical requirement or goal.
+These attributes determine how well a system or system element is satisfying or expected to satisfy a technical requirement or goal.
 The Technical Performance Measures:

 - Assess design progress,